 After going into details about how to care for air plants, it is time to look into frequently asked questions about the air plant.

-In terms of placement air plants are the most versatile, they can be placed in almost all containers, either you pick up a few from a store nearby, order funky ones online or upscale old containers, the choice is yours.
+In terms of placement air plants are the most versatile, they can be placed in almost all containers, either you pick up a few from a store nearby, order funky ones online or upscale old containers, the choice is yours. with air plants it is great to use a homemade air plant holder the diy kind.

 While choosing a container for your air plant be careful not to have a closed container.
 Air circulation is vital for the healthy development of an air plant so if u ask the question of how to care for an air plant the best?
 The answer is simple, let it live in a container with proper air circulation.